Trainees must meet all the graduation requirements of their home department in addition to ITiMS requirements.

 Most trainees’ dissertation committees will be co-chaired by both ITiMS co-advisors.
 At a minimum, the chair of the trainee’s dissertation committee will be one of their ITiMS advisors.

-To meet program requirements, trainees’ dissertations must include population approaches and/or mathematical modeling, as well as laboratory approaches.
+To meet program requirements, trainees’ dissertations must include population approaches and mathematical modeling, as well as laboratory approaches.